Invicton-Labs/terraform-external-shell-resource/README.md

 # Terraform Shell (Resource)

 This module allows generic shell commands to be run as a resource (will only re-run when an input variable changes).
 It supports both Linux and Windows (Mac currently untested, but *should* be supported) and requires no external dependencies.
-This is an updated and heavily revised version of the [original module from Matti Paksula](https://github.com/matti/terraform-shell-resource) that cleans up the code by using modern Terraform functions and fixes one of the major issues with the old module, which was that the outputs would not be updated on a trigger change.
+This is a complete rewrite of the [original module from Matti Paksula](https://github.com/matti/terraform-shell-resource); it offers many new features and fixes one of the major issues with the old module, which was that the outputs would not be updated on a trigger change.

-This module is a workaround for https://github.com/hashicorp/terraform/issues/610, please give it a 👍 so we don't need this workaround anymore.
+This module is a workaround for https://github.com/hashicorp/terraform/issues/610, please give it a 👍 so we don't need this module anymore.

+For Windows, this module should work on any system that supports a relatively modern version of PowerShell.
+For Unix, this module should work on any system that supports `sed` and `base64` (which is the vast majority of out-of-the-box systems).

 For a module that has the same functionality but runs as a data source instead (re-runs every plan/apply), see [this module](https://registry.terraform.io/modules/Invicton-Labs/shell-data/external/latest).